Monday, 29 April 2019

 Something about Project Gutenberg

 Many articles on here say that a particular book is available on Project Gutenberg.
-Here is some information for anyone who might be unfamiliar with this enterprise:
+This post contains some basic information that someone who is unfamiliar with the enterprise may find useful.

 Project Gutenberg websites host thousands of free-to-read books that are in the public domain.
 Their copyrights have expired.
 They can be read online in various languages, formats and editions.
 Books can even be downloaded from the digital library.